Fashion / Style

 What does black tie actually mean?

-The concept of black tie finds its roots in the Edwardian era; denoting an event where guests would dress smartly for dinner and drinks functions with a start time later than 6pm.
+The concept of black tie originated in the Edwardian era, relating to an event where guests would dress smartly for dinner and drinks functions with a start time later than 6pm.
 It presented an opportunity for royals and members of the upper class to still dress respectfully, without the formalities of a tailcoat or a heavy gown.
-It should be noted, that although at its core, black tie essentially means, 'formal', it is not actually the most formal of all the dress codes.
+It should be noted, that although at its core, black tie essentially means, 'formal', it is not actually the most formal of all the dress codes (white tie occupies that spot).

 Should I wear a floor length dress?

-Historically, black tie for women has always translated to 'floor-length' gowns.
-This rule of thumb has stuck due to most black tie events taking place during the evening, which has cemented a pavement-grazing gown as the appropriate option.
-However, under new 21st century standards, appropriate black tie-hemlines are heavily contested.
-Within reason of course, shorter dress lengths are also acceptable.
-If you know that the event errs on the side of casual, a cocktail dress; particularly of the Alexander McQueen or Khaite variety, will do just nicely.
+Historically, black tie for women has always translated to floor-length gowns.
+However, this is the 21st century and appropriate black tie-hemlines are heavily contested.
+Who's to say a mini dress is inappropriate if it's Alaïa?
+Which is why, within reason of course, shorter dress lengths are also acceptable.
+If you know that the event errs on the side of casual, a cocktail dress (particularly if it's from 16Arlington or Miu Miu) will do just nicely.

-If you do opt for a shorter length, look to couture gowns of the 1950s; where nipped waists and full skirts reigned supreme.
-Alternatively if you're an avid follower of dress codes, add some intrigue to a full-length gown by opting for a slight train or a subtle cut-out.
+If you do opt for a shorter length, look to couture gowns of the 1950s where nipped waists and full skirts reigned supreme.
+Alternatively if you're an avid follower of dress codes, add some intrigue to a full-length gown by opting for a slight train, a subtle cut-out or even Opera gloves.

-With the slight shift in the dress code, black tie no longer restricts you to dress-wearing either.
-A Saint Laurent-esque tuxedo with a satin lapel is completely above board; as is a two-piece number of a formal nature.
+With the slight update in dress code, black tie no longer restricts you to dress-wearing either.
+A Saint Laurent-esque tuxedo with a satin lapel is completely above board, as is a two-piece number of a formal nature.
 Whatever you choose, just make sure it makes you feel like a queen or king.
 It's your world, we're just living it in.

 What fabrics are appropriate for black tie?